NicolaasJKotze/qe-todolist_assessment/TESTPLAN.md

 6  | Should be able to delete todo items | Done
 7  | Should be able to edit todo items | Done
-8  | The application (frontend only) should be ported to Cordova and run as a mobile application. | IN PROGRESS 9  | The application backend should run in Kubernetes on a 3 node cluster with multiple replicas of each pod. | IN PROGRESS 10 | Should be able to do rolling updates on the backend service without downtime | TBD 11 | Application should be self healing after network issues, node outages, node restarts and other issues | TBD
+8  | The application (frontend only) should be ported to Cordova and run as a mobile application. | IN PROGRESS 9  | The application backend should run in Kubernetes on a 3 node cluster with multiple replicas of each pod. | TBD 10 | Should be able to do rolling updates on the backend service without downtime | TBD 11 | Application should be self healing after network issues, node outages, node restarts and other issues | TBD